BBICorporation/ORGVault/README.md

 - **Audit Trails:** All file accesses, modifications, sharing actions, and synchronization events are logged securely and viewable in-browser.
 - **Ransomware Protection:** Incorporates version-controlled document backup and immutable storage to defend against tampering or deletion.
 - **Lightweight & Easy Deployment:** The application is lightweight and designed for simple deployment in organizational intranets using Rust tooling.
+- **User authentication:** It is done with the help of MAC address for safety & reliability.

 ---